-If you are experiencing discomfort with your contact lenses, get in touch with Mississauga Vision Centre in Mississauga today.
+If you are experiencing discomfort with your contact lenses, get in touch with Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton today.
 We'll get to the bottom of the problem and provide effective solutions for all-day comfort.

 What kinds of contacts are available?